 Projects that lack clear ownership and defined responsibilities have a low chance of success.

-It's important to keep a centralized, up to date list of all the projects you're working on.
+It's important to keep a centralized, up-to-date list of the projects that you're working on.

 I call this a "status doc" and make sure I share one with each my accounts to ensure they’re appropriately collaborating with our team on major projects.
 This ensures both parties are aligned on which projects we’re working on, outlines who owns which tasks, and spells out the progress to date.